Mishima incident: 1980 to 2009

 On October 11, 1999, Tsutomu Abe, a founder of Issuikai, died of pancreatic cancer at the age of 53.
 In late November 1999 and on January 4, 2000, Japanese newspapers carried Mishima's suicide note addressed to all Tatenokai members.
-On July 18, 2001, Kiyokatsu Yamamoto (山本舜勝) died at the age of 82.
+On July 18, 2001, Kiyokatsu Yamamoto died at the age of 82.

 On April 7 and 8, 2001, a memorial symposium, "Rome Yūkoku-ki" (ローマ憂国忌) was held in Rome, Italy.
-The background to the realization of this event was that Romano Vulpitta (ロマノ・ヴルピッタ), a professor at Kyoto Sangyo University, had introduced Japanese Romantic School (日本浪曼派, Nihon Rōman Ha) and Mishima in his native Italy, which led to research into the values shared between Ancient Rome and Mishima, and Mishima's popularity also increased in Rome.

 2010 to present

-On November 25, 2010, a "Seimei Shrine" (清明宮, Seimei-guu) was erected at Tsurumi Shrine (鶴見神社, Tsurumi jinja) in Tsurumi-ku, Yokohama-shi, Kanagawa Prefecture, as the shrine that formally enshrines Mishima and Morita by former Tatenokai members.
-A stone monument with the calligraphy of "Seimei" (清明) that Mishima had left at Sai Shrine (狭井神社, Sai Jinja) in the sacred grounds of Ōmiwa Shrine in Nara Prefecture was also erected at "Seimei Shrine."
-Tsurumi-ku, Yokohama was also home to a bar called "Pony" (仔馬, Kouma) that Mishima often frequented when he was a new writer.
+On November 25, 2010, exactly 40 years since the incident, a "Seimei-gū" (清明宮) was erected at Tsurumi Shrine (鶴見神社), which has the same name as a shrine in Osaka, in Tsurumi-ku, Yokohama-shi, Kanagawa Prefecture, as the shrine that formally enshrines Mishima and Morita by former Tatenokai members.
+The word "purity and clarity" (清明, Seimei)—a favored term that Mishima wrote on a calligraphy paper when visiting Ōmiwa Shrine in Nara Prefecture to research his novel Runaway Horses—remains preserved at the Sai Shrine (狭井神社) in the sacred grounds of Ōmiwa Shrine, and a stone monument engraved with his "Seimei" (清明) calligraphy was also erected at Seimei-gū within Tsurumi Shrine.
+(Note: Tsurumi-ku, Yokohama was also home to a bar called "Pony" (仔馬, Kouma) that Mishima often frequented when he was a new writer.)

 On September 24, 2013, Hiroshi Mochimaru (持丸博) (whose married family name was Matsuura), a former Tatenokai member and 1st student leader, died of esophageal cancer at the age of 69.

-On November 26, 2018, Masahiro Ogawa (小川正洋), a former Tatenokai member and participant in the Mishima Incident, died of heart failure at the age of 70, the day after the anniversary of the deaths of Mishima and Morita.
-Ogawa's funeral and farewell ceremony was held from 11 a.m. on November 29 at a funeral home in Hamamatsu-shi, Shizuoka Prefecture, where he lived.
+On November 26, 2018, Masahiro Ogawa, a former Tatenokai member and participant in the Mishima Incident, died of heart failure at the age of 70, the day after the anniversary of the deaths of Mishima and Morita.
+Ogawa's funeral and farewell ceremony was held from 11 am on November 29 at a funeral home in Hamamatsu-shi, Shizuoka Prefecture, where he lived.
 The chief mourner was his eldest son, Kiichirō (紀一郎).
 Ogawa referred to Mishima as "Teacher Mishima (三島先生, Mishima Sensei)" throughout his life.

-Mishima and the JSDF (The process leading up to the incident)
+Background

 Mishima's relationship with the Japan Self-Defense Forces started in 1966, and after that, the founding of the militia Tatenokai and other events led to the search for a plan to turn the Self-Defense Forces into a national army, which ultimately led to the Mishima Incident.